Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-angular-cli-8.0.md

 The default target in `tsconfig.json` is now `es2015` which means the default target of `ng build` is now the modern browsers that support ES6 features.
-But if you need to support older browsers like IE9 or the Google Bot (which still use an old Chrome version), then you can specify it by using the `browserslist` file.
+But if you need to support older browsers like IE9, then you can specify it by using the `browserslist` file.
 This file already exists in your CLI project but was use for the CSS part only.
 It is now also used for the JS generation.